JiwonPark-97/spreadsheet/GUI/README.md

 # Partnership:

+    I worked solo.

 # Branching:

+    All of my work is done under main branch.

 # Additional Features and Design Decisions:

 # Time Tracking (Personal Software Practice):

+    I estimated that this assignment would take about 20 hours like the previous assignments.
+    However, understanding how GUI works (e.g. how .xaml file and .cs file are linked) took longer than I thought.
+    Also, as there were much more egde cases than I expected, such as opening a new file causes the widget entry getting focused, handling exceptions and errors took longer than I expected.
+    Additional features also took a long time as I faced many issues with what I wanted to implement, and eventually I changed the additional feature a couple times.
+    This assignmnet ended up taking about 35 hours.

 # Best (Team) Practices: